東京大学医学部・大学院医学系研究科

 Chien-Jung HUANG, a Research student

 After graduating from the School of Gerontology and Long-Term Care at Taipei Medical University, I came directly to Japan, a country that entered an aging society 20 years earlier than Taiwan.
-During my 2.5 years of internship at university, I became aware of the disparities in care quality between Taiwan and Japan.
+During my 2.5 years of internship at the university, I became aware of the disparities in care quality between Taiwan and Japan.
 My aspiration is to contribute to the improvement of care quality in Taiwan by exploring ways to further enhance the environment, atmosphere, and interactions within long-term care facilities.
 The professors and seniors in the classroom are incredibly supportive and warm.
 I am truly grateful for the opportunity to study in this classroom, which provides an environment conducive to learning.